Integrated Policy Roadmap for Sustainable Media Ecosystem

 2.1 The 44-Year Freeze: Political Populism’s Price

-The KBS license fee was set at 2,500 won in 1981 and has remained unchanged for 44 years.
-This represents one of the longest-running policy freezes in Korea’s modern history.
+The KBS license fee was set at 2,500 won in 1981 and has remained unchanged for 44 years — one of the longest-running policy freezes in Korea’s modern history.

 Real Value Calculation: